Jenny Kwan: Portland Hotel Society controversy, March 2014

 In March 2014, an audit of the Portland Hotel Society showed that Kwan's ex-husband, Dan Small, had improperly expensed the cost of a family Disneyland trip to the society.
 At the time of the trip, Kwan had still been married to Small and had participated in the trip with their children.
 When the audit became public, Kwan held a press conference where she denied any knowledge that the society had paid for the trip, and said she would reimburse the society.
 Following the conference, Kwan took a brief leave of absence.

 Member of Parliament (2015–present)

-In January 2015, Kwan announced that she would be seeking the NDP nomination in Vancouver East for the 2015 federal election.
-Mable Elmore was also seeking the party's nomination in the riding.
-Kwan was nominated on March 22, and sought to replace Libby Davies as the MP for the riding.
-She was elected to the House of Commons in October 2015, defeating Liberal Party candidate Edward Wong and Conservative Party candidate James Low by a wide margin.
-On November 12, she was appointed as her party's critic for immigration, refugees and citizenship.
-She was re-elected in the 2019 federal election.
+In January 2015, Kwan announced her plan to seek the NDP nomination in Vancouver East for the forthcoming federal election, after NDP MP Libby Davies, who had served since 1997, chose not to seek another term.
+Mable Elmore, her legislative colleague from Vancouver-Kensington, was also seeking the party's nomination in the riding.
+Supporters of Kwan's candidacy included Union of British Columbia Indian Chiefs president Stewart Philip, Chinese Freemasons Association president Herbert Yiu, former British Columbia natural resources minister Robert Arthur Williams, and United Steelworkers official Steve Hunt.
+She was nominated on March 22.
+Vancouver East had elected an MP from the NDP or its predecessor, the Co-operative Commonwealth Federation, in all but two elections since it was first contested in 1935; it voted for Liberal candidates in 1974 and 1993.

+She was elected to the House of Commons in October 2015, defeating candidates Edward Wong (Liberal) and James Low (Conservative) by wide margins.
+On November 12, NDP leader Tom Mulcair appointed her to be the party's critic for immigration, refugees and citizenship.
+Kwan supported Jagmeet Singh in his successful campaign in the 2017 NDP leadership election.

+She was re-elected in the 2019, 2021 and 2025 federal elections.
+On May 12, 2023, it was reported that the Canadian Security Intelligence Service approached Kwan about a meeting concerning Chinese diplomats threatening her.